tlenex/node-busmq/README.md

 ## Bus

-The bus holds connections to one or more redis instances and is used to create `queue`s and `channel`s.
+The bus holds connections to one or more redis instances and is used to create `queue`s, `channel`s and `persistent` objects.

-Node processes connecting to the same bus have access to and can use all queues and channels.
+Node processes connecting to the same bus have access to and can use all queues, channels and persistent objects.

 node-busmq uses the great [node_redis](https://github.com/mranney/node_redis) module to communicate with the redis instances, so it is highly recommended to also install [hiredis](https://github.com/redis/hiredis-node) to